maikson88/Dream-Zone/README.md

 # Dream Zone
-For learning porpouses, but actually as challenge, to make a complete 3D platformer from scratch
+For learning porpouses and a challenge to make a complete 3D platformer from scratch

 ##What has been made